loe/odat-shopper/README.md

-whiskey-militia-shopper
+odat-shopper
 =======================

-Efficiently shop whiskey militia.
+Efficiently shop One Deal at a Time sites like steepandcheap.com, whiskeymilita.com, bonktown.com, and chainlove.com